isaac-dono/shiny-train/README.md

 # Metin2

-This Repository is for Developing on the Leaked Branche Metin2 "Game" also known as "mainline-sg"
+This Repository is for Developing on the Leaked Branche known as "mainline-sg"